voldedore/calibre-kindle-server/README.md

 ## TODO

-- Separate credential file and gitignore it.
+- For now, no more todo.